GoogleCloudPlatform/healthcare-federated-access-services/docs/shared/overview/passports.md

    not available on systems within individual research labs.
    *  **Big Data** tools allow Clouds to process millions of individual records per second to bring scale and detail of analysis to a whole new level.
-      These tools alone have the potiential to make Principal Investigators three times more effective with their research when compared to traditional analysis methods.
+      These tools alone have the potential to make Principal Investigators up to three times more productive with their research when compared to using traditional analytical methods.
-   *  **Machine Learning** and **Artificial Intelligence** are the next wave of tools that will help discover corrolations between data that were not possible to see using traditional approaches.
+   *  **Machine Learning** and **Artificial Intelligence** are the next wave of tools that will help discover correlations between data that were not possible to see using traditional approaches.
    *  Cloud infrastructure providers are not only investing in providing hardware and storage, but are constantly innovating on these advanced